-Test Value Comment - Chi-square: 12345.67 $p{<}0.05$ significance level is below 0.05 and since there is a high Bartlett sphericity test p-value: 0.0000 chi-square value, there are significant correlations between the variables and the data set is suitable for factor analysis.
+Test Value Comment Chi-square: 12345.67 $p{<}0.05$ significance level is below $0.05$ and since there is a high Bartlett sphericity test p-value: 0.0000 chi-square value, there are significant correlations between the variables and the data set is suitable for factor analysis.
 KMO test 0.924 Since the KMO value is above 0.90, the sample size is "perfect" and suitable for factor analysis.
-Cronbach alpha reliability analysis Brand experience 0.950 Brand satisfaction 0.940 The Cronbach Alpha values of all scales are above 0.90, indicating that the scales have a high level of internal Brand trust 0.950 consistency, well above the generally accepted threshold value of 0.70, the reliability of the scales is "excellent".
-Brand loyalty 0.970 in the Brand Satisfaction (0.940) scale, this value also shows a very high level of reliability.
+Cronbach alpha reliability analysis Brand experience 0.950 Brand satisfaction 0.940 The Cronbach alpha values of all scales are above 0.90, indicating that the scales have a high level of internal consistency, well above Brand trust 0.950 the generally accepted threshold value of 0.70, the reliability of the scales is "excellent".
+Brand loyalty 0.970 correlation value between brand satisfaction and brand loyalty (0.757) is also quite high and indicates that satisfaction has a significant effect on brand loyalty.
+On the other hand, brand experience exhibits a moderate positive relationship with other variables.
+This indicates that brand experience has an effect on trust and loyalty, but this effect is not as strong as other variables.